Whyzanet/WhyzaGC/README.md

 I am always on the lookout for unique and interesting kits to build which led to me discovering the MightyOhm Geiger kit.

-While there are a couple of other geiger kits around, the fact that the MightyOhm was in stock ( rare in these post covid times! ), it included a commonly used detector tube ( for relative data comparisons ), its serial output, along with its steampunk looks, it had me sold.
+While there are a couple of other geiger kits around, the fact that the MightyOhm was in stock ( rare in these post covid times! ), it included a commonly used detector tube ( for relative data comparisons ), its serial data output, along with its steampunk looks, it had me sold.

 I initially started with the ESP8266 and then 'upgraded' to the ESP32 to take advantage of the dual core as I ran into limitations multitasking on the ESP8266 as discussed below.